yanghua/banyan/README.md

 ![img 14][14]

-it can be used to communicate and integrate over multi-app.
-It used a [RabbitMQ](http://www.rabbitmq.com/) as backend broker(message exchanger).
+banyan used to communicate and integrate over multi-app.
+It depends on [RabbitMQ](http://www.rabbitmq.com/) as backend broker(message exchanger).
 Most scenario:

 * enterprise information Integration
 * oriented-component & oriented-module distributed developer
-* provide support for simple esb or soa
+* infrastructure for esb or soa
+* json-rpc / IDL-RPC(thrift)
+* configured compress/uncompress
+* http-bridge for all platform
+* web-console UI

 the necessity of encapsulating with RabbitMQ: